extra-programming/3D-Drawing/README.md

 ---
 ###Description:
-It does stuff.
+It uses raycasting to render a scene

 ---
 ###Goals:
 ####Completed:
-* none so far
+* basic functionality

+####Bugs to fix
+* polygons don't check if points are contained in them

 ####Short Term Plans:
-* make better readme
+* build example scene

 ####Long Term Plans:
-* make it work
+* textures